1Bernard/news_app/README.md

 # News Application

 ## Overview
-This project is a news application developed using **Jetpack Compose** and follows the **MVVM architecture** to ensure clean code, maintainability, and scalability.
+This project is a news application developed using **Jetpack Compose** and follows the **MVVM and MVI architecture** to ensure clean code, maintainability, and scalability.
 It was inspired by a friendly challenge from a colleague, Yesuko, which encouraged a deeper dive into modern Android development practices.

 The application offers features such as news search, bookmarking, article sharing, and direct routing to the original media outlets.
 The project is designed with a focus on providing a seamless and intuitive user experience.